ktbaek/Copenhagen-tree-data/README.md

 ## Data source

 The dataset from Københavns Kommune was downloaded from [Open Data DK](https://www.opendata.dk/city-of-copenhagen/trae-basis-kommunale-traeer) in September 2025.
 It contains information about ~67,000 trees in Copenhagen.
-The data (not included here) is licensed under `CC-BY-4.0`.
+The original dataset is not included here and is licensed under `CC-BY-4.0`.

 The contents of this repository (data cleaning code, validation rules, and correction methodologies) are licensed under `AGPL-3.0`.